wpcodefactory/popup-notices-for-woocommerce/readme.txt

 **Popup Notices for WooCommercee** adds WooCommerce Notices into beautiful Popups that will be noticed and appreciated.

-== Frequently Asked Questions ==

-= Premium Version Features =
+== Premium Version Features ==
 * **Style options**
-Style the Popup the way you want with tons of options using the Customizer
+Style the Pop-up the way you want with tons of options using the Customizer

 * **Hide default WooCommerce notices**
-As you can display all your notices as Popups, you can choose to simply hide the native WooCommerce notices if you want
+As you can display all your notices as Pop-ups, you can choose to simply hide the native WooCommerce notices if you want

+* **Ignore messages**
+Ignore particular notices you don't want to display inside the Pop-up

+* **Avoid repeated messages**
+Use Cookies to avoid messages that keep being displayed constantly.
+Set a expiration time for them and they will be only displayed again after the time expires

+* **Play sounds**
+Play any sound you want when the popup opens or when it closes

-**Support**
+* **Support**

-= Premium Version Link =
+== Premium Version Link ==
 [https://wpfactory.com/item/popup-notices-for-woocommerce/](https://wpfactory.com/item/popup-notices-for-woocommerce/)

+== Frequently Asked Questions ==

 = How can I contribute?
 Is there a github repository? = If you are interested in contributing - head over to the [Popup Notices for WooCommerce plugin GitHub Repository](https://github.com/thanks-to-it/popup-notices-for-woocommerce) to find out how you can pitch in.